Getting Started

 udev Permissions

 padctl needs access to /dev/hidraw*, /dev/uinput, and /dev/uhid.
-The first two are standard for HID gamepad daemons; /dev/uhid is required for the SDL3-visible IMU pairing path (per ADR-015) — padctl install writes the necessary udev rule (60-padctl.rules) and a DeviceAllow=/dev/uhid rw entry in the systemd unit automatically.
+The first two are standard for HID gamepad daemons; /dev/uhid is required for the SDL3-visible IMU pairing path (per ADR-015). padctl install writes the necessary udev rules (60-padctl.rules) automatically.

 The padctl install command generates and installs udev rules automatically from device configs.